Reviews You Can Rely On

 Like the Platinum, the Balance Greater Goods Cuff has clearly labeled buttons and performs a straightforward function.
 The cuff also has a graphic to help you align it correctly.
 The only hitch in the easy-peasy armor is that you must enter your data into the Balance Health app or a notebook if you want to save more than 60 readings.
 (The Greater Goods Bluetooth option solves this problem, letting you upload data, but its poor results in the accuracy test keep us from recommending it.)

 The Omron Bronze is also straightforward.
-You've got a START/STOP button and a button to scroll through all 14 of your recorded readings, so it's hard to get confused.
+It has a START/STOP button and a button to scroll through all 14 of your recorded readings, so it's hard to get confused.

 The Alcédo and practically identical ParaMed are only slightly more complicated to use than the top options — mostly because they make it harder to switch between users.
 You need to press the SET button while the units are asleep and alternate between users with the MEM button to achieve the switch.
 On the upside, they talk to you, reminding you to keep calm and still during measurement, and they then read your results back out to you.

-Both of these devices used to play annoying music while taking a blood pressure measurement.
+Past versions of both of these devices played annoying music while taking a blood pressure measurement.
 The 2022 version of the Alcédo we tested no longer does.
 We tested the ParaMed in 2020, and it may still play music.
 Regardless, we recommend the Alcédo since it is slightly more accurate.
 (You can place both units in silent mode by pressing the “Set” button twice when the power is off.)

 blood pressure monitor - the alcedo is easy to use, you'll just need to read the instruction...